DhanushThirugnana/poker-hand-prediction/README.md

 * The driver program is src/main.py.
 Run the driver program in one of the terminals with the following command - spark-submit src/main.py <port_to_stream_data_from> <interval_for_streaming> <path_to_test_data>
 * On another terminal, run ./stream.sh <path_to_household_power_consumption.txt> <port_to_stream_data_to> <interval_for_streaming> <batch_size> <ignore_header_flag[true or false]>

 Note: All commands assume that the current working directory is the project root.
-Port number and streaming interval should be the same in both the commands
+Port number and streaming interval should be the same in both the commands.